turingschool/front-end-curriculum/lessons/module-1/git-and-github-part2.md

 * Use a version control system (Git) in conjunction with an online/remote repository (GitHub)
 * Start a project locally and synchronize your changes with the remote repository

+## Vocab

+- `SSH Key` Similar to a password, except it's really long and complex, and you don't have to remember it.
+Does the same thing as a password, but is used differently
+- `Remote` Remote, as in, a remote repository.
+As in, not a local repository.
+A remote is a repository that's stored somewhere that's not your local machine
+- `Feature Branch` A branch created to hold a new feature while it's in development, as opposed to committing parts of an unfinished feature on master
+- `Pull Request` A request to merge a branch into the default branch (usually master).
+Allows for control of the merge process as well as providing a place to review changes
+- `Merge Conflicts` Two different sets of changes to the same code result in merge conflicts.
+It's your job to figure out how to merge the two
+- `Fork` A copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

 ## GitHub

 ### Prework Setup: